swarmfund/swarm-network-governance/GAPs/GAP_ 1580378981_SWM-Masternodes-Fund.md

 # Swarm Masternodes Fund

 ## Description of the proposed change to Swarm Network Policy
 Vote YES or NO to approve or disapprove of the entire GAP.
-If YES, then Multi-Option choices are below:
+If YES, then Multi-Option choices are below.

 Adjusting the masternodes staking contracts.
 From every monthly payment to each node, a chosen % can be automatically sent to a secure wallet over the course of: